DataDog/hiring-engineers/answers.md

 # Monitoring data

-Next, I will create a metric monitor which watches the average of my_metric and send out an alert email if it is above the following values over the past 5 minutes:
+I will create a metric monitor which watches the average of my_metric and send out an alert email if it is above the following values over the past 5 minutes:
 * Warning threshold of 500
 * Alerting threshold of 800
 * No data for the query over the past 10 minutes